zer0cache/matic-docs/docs/develop/metamask/config-polygon-on-metamask.md

 <img src={useBaseUrl("img/metamask/select-network.png")} />

 It will open up a form with 2 tabs on the top, Settings and Info.
-In the Settings tab you can add `Matic Mainnet` in the Network Name field, URL `https://rpc-mainnet.maticvigil.com/` in the New RPC URL field, `137` in Chain ID field, `MATIC` in Currency Symbol field and `https://polygonscan.com/` in Block Explorer URL field.
+In the Settings tab you can add `Polygon Mainnet` in the Network Name field, URL `https://rpc-mainnet.maticvigil.com/` in the New RPC URL field, `137` in Chain ID field, `MATIC` in Currency Symbol field and `https://polygonscan.com/` in Block Explorer URL field.

 <img src={useBaseUrl("img/metamask/metamask-settings-mainnet.png")} />